 These dreams symbolize major concerns of your life, for good and for bad.
 If you’re always protesting some kind of injustice in your dream, then injustice is a central concern of yours.

 Themes of dreams would vary from person to person but they’ll center around basic needs people have.

-For example, if you go hungry for one reason or another, you’re going to have dreams revolving around food.
+For example, if you go hungry for one reason or another, it’s very likely that you’ll have dreams revolving around food.

 Other potential themes of a series of dreams scattered over many nights could include one’s quest for love and friendship, loss of meaningful relationships, poverty, wealth, a fear of being exposed as undeserving or as an idiot.

-They could track Maslow’s Hierarchy of Needs, though not necessarily.
+They could track Maslow’s Hierarchy of Needs.
 Themes are going to be reflective of your concerns at their most basic.
 They’re going to tip you off to the real you, especially if you’re in conflict with others in your life who misunderstand you.
 People can be in agreement, for example, that something is a problem.
 They can differ very greatly as to what the solution is.

 With the insight gained from your dream journal, you have a better chance to explain why you think the way you do in a way that your opponent can understand.

 You also have a chance to listen more completely, increasing your chances that you come to common ground.

 Understood this way, your dream journal is an alternative history of your life, illustrating your true concerns, and accompanying you as you gain mastery one challenge at a time.

 As in our time, preparing in one season can set you up for success in the next.
 Seeing the seasons is the first step toward preparation.